en

 With the arrival of merchants from Europe, sugar also made its way to Japan in the middle of the 16th century.
 Sugar quickly gained popularity among elites and brought forth a significant change in sweets.

 When peace reigned over Japan in the 17th century, not only did the country prosper, but the sweets scene also happily joined these excellent times.
 The opportunities to enjoy sweets increased and techniques to create sweets progressed greatly.
 At the same time, Japan started producing its own sugar.
-Sweets began to become more colorful and also fitting the season.
+Sweets became more colorful and more seasonally inspired.

 More Sweets: Modern and Foreign Creations

 From the 20th century onwards, baked sweets and other Western sweets also started gaining popularity in Japan.
 A prominent example is Baumkuchen.
-While famous in Japan, this treat can hardly be found in Germany.
+While famous in Japan, this treat is actually rarely found in Germany.
 It was presented for the first time by German confectioner Karl Juchheim in 1919 and gained immense popularity.
 Even nowadays you can easily find Baumkuchen in department and convenience stores.

 KitKat made its way to Japan in 1973, and the first unique Japanese flavor was introduced in 1998: strawberry.
 Today, you can find regional specialty-flavored KitKats all around Japan!